 Getting text message pictures happens almost daily as our smartphones are always with us.
 We can take a look at these pictures with a simple tap and we can share them with our friends.
 While text message pictures are great for quickly sharing special moments, what do you do if you want to make sure you transfer your message photos to your computer?
 Or what if you wan to be able to save the message image into your phone’s photo collection?
 In other words, how do you get to use your text message photos?
 Read on to learn how to save your text message photos to your phone’s photo gallery.

-Let’s ask a simple question first: What does it mean to use a text message pictures?
+Let’s ask a simple question first: What does it mean to use text message pictures?

 These days you can do so many things with text message photos directly from the messaging app.
 You can post it to different applications like Facebook or Instagram…that’s easy!

 But what if you want to save this message photo along with your other photos on your phone?
-Or you want to download it to your computer.
+Or how do I download pictures from messages?
 How about you want to cleanup your text messages but keep a particular message photo?

 In these cases you want to save your message images to your phone’s photo collection.
 Once your message photos are saved to your phone’s local storage, they are safe and you can use them in multiple ways.

 Here are the steps for downloading text message pictures to your mobile phone.

 1. Download Message Pictures from iPhone iMessage to Photos